futel/twilio-sip-server/README-deploy.md

 # Update for a new dialplan-functions installation

-When a new AWS API Gateway installation is created or promoted, we must update the relevant stage or prod Application Resources and SIP Domains.
+If the HTTPS interface of the dialplan-functions component changes, we must update the relevant stage or prod Application Resources and SIP Domains.

 ## Update the Application Resources (TwiML Apps)